 He was preceded in death by his first wife Patricia (Eckstrom) Carlson; his second wife Barbara (Burnside) Carlson; his son Douglas Paul Carlson; his grandson Marshall Dallas Carlson; two sisters: Vivian (Harold) Buck; twin sister Leona (Russell) Freeman and a brother Kenneth (Georgia) Carlson.

 The funeral will be at 1 p.m.
 Wednesday in the Falconer Funeral Home.
 Pastor Gordon Robbins will officiate.
 Burial will be in Pine Hill Cemetery, Falconer.

 The family will receive friends from 4 p.m. to 7 p.m.
 Tuesday in the funeral home and one hour prior to the funeral service Wednesday.

-Memorial contributions may be donated to Chautauqua Hospice and Palliative Care, 20 W. Fairmount Ave., Lakewood, NY 14750.To send flowers to the family of Guy Carlson, please visit Tribute Store
+Memorial contributions may be donated to Chautauqua Hospice and Palliative Care, 20 W. Fairmount Ave., Lakewood, NY 14750.To plant a tree in memory of Guy Carlson, please visit Tribute Store

 44 West Falconer Street, Falconer, New York 14733-1598